chirag7jain/BarcodeApp/README.md

 barcodeApp
 ==========
-Important - The database structure isn't clear explained in the program and it will be improved in future commit.
+Important - The database structure isn't clearly explained in the program and it will be improved in future commits.
-But even an average programmer can easily understand it.
-The current state of the program is build to be used in windows environment but can be easily modified to be used in linux.
+But even an average programmer can easily understand it by going through the program.
+The current state of the program is that it is build to be used in windows environment but can be easily modified to be used in linux.
 There are two things that are windows specific that is the template '/r/n part' and the batch file.

 Its a simple app to show how anyone can build a program to dynamically generate prn files for barcode label printing using a common template.